robbrody/RB_Python_Data_Project/README.md

-## 2. How are in-demand skills trending for Data Analysts?
+## 2. How are in-demand skills trending for data analysts?

 I started by filtering the data for Data Analyst jobs in the United States.
 I created a new column for the month in order to breakdown the skill demand by month.
 I then needed to explode the individual skills per job posting for analysis.
 I created a pivot table that was sorted by skill count per month, and also created the totals in order to sort by those totals, and creat percentage based values for analysis.
 I then charted the 5 most in demand skills by their posting percentage throughout 2023.